5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 - Sorry, but it looks like I’ll have to miss your baby shower.
 I have a doctor’s appointment that day.

 - I’ll have to pass.
-I have an online English lesson scheduled for that time.
+My soccer team has practice scheduled for that time.

 Sorry, I can’t. / I can’t, sorry.

-“Sorry, I can’t” is a casual way to turn someone down.
-It might seem direct, but it’s actually not.
-It means “Sorry, I can’t (come to your party) and I feel bad,” and it’s usually accompanied by an apologetic tone and a sad face.
+These might seem direct, but they're OK if used carefully.
+It means “Sorry, I can’t (come to your event) and I feel bad,” and it’s usually said in a sad tone and with a disappointed facial expression.

 - Sorry, I can’t!
 I’m up to my ears in work.

-This might sound confusing.
-After all, if you’re rejecting an invitation, why show interest?
-Well, if someone was nice enough to invite you to something, it’s polite to show that you’re interested even if you can’t go.
+If someone was nice enough to invite you to something, it’s polite to show that you’re interested even if you can’t (or don't want to) go.
 Here are some ways to do this.

 I’d love to, but … / I wish I could, but …

-- I’d love to come, but I’m behind on work and don’t think I can make it.
+- I’d love to come, but I have so much stuff to do at the office, so I can't make it.
 Sorry!

 - I wish I could, but I’m working my shift at the coffee shop then.